 If you know your monkeys (and who doesn’t, I say), you may have gathered Howler Monkey Hot Sauce is a Panamanian-style sauce.
 Howler monkeys being the tell here for those in the primate know — a species native to Central America.
 But enough Nat Geo background.
 Howler Monkey Hot Sauce (the original blend) has a fitting Caribbean flair and a very eatable mild to medium bite.
-But how well do that heat and flavor mesh and how versatile is it?
+But how well does that heat and flavor mesh?
+And how versatile is it?
 Let’s dive into a bottle of Howler Monkey and see how this Panamanian-style sauce fares.

 If you love vinegar-forward hot sauces like Louisiana-style hot sauces (Tabasco being the most popular), Howler Monkey Original Sauce is a hot sauce to note.
 It has a vinegar tang right up-front too, as expected from the ingredients list: distilled vinegar, red scotch bonnet peppers, garlic, onions, mustard (distilled vinegar, number one mustard seed, salt, turmeric, and spices) cumin, black pepper, and turmeric.

 From the second you open a bottle of Howler Monkey Hot Sauce, you’ll smell that vinegar.
 But unlike Louisiana-style hot sauces where the vinegar is followed by the smell of pepper mash, Howler Monkey follows it up with an aroma of fresh garlic, onions, and mustard.
 Those scotch bonnets are keeping until you get a drop of Howler Monkey on your tongue.

 On first bite, the scotch bonnets finally shine as part of the overall flavor profile.
 This sauce really brings out their bright and fruity side.
 That’s followed on the back-end by a touch of heat (more on that below.)